-I just looked and I’m in 173 different groups.
-But I can guarantee you I don’t interact with more than half of them Okay, I bet I’m only active somewhat on 40 to 50 of them.
+I just looked and I’m in more than 200 different groups.
+But I can guarantee you I don’t interact with more than half of them.
+Okay, I bet I’m only active somewhat on 40 to 50 of them.

 All this plays into me being able to make the claim that The Angora Chronicles Book and every post I make on FB are written on my iPhone, just one little peck at a time.
 Of course I’m never far away from my phone nor another story to write.

 There’s one more thing.
-I was bless with having a great memory for places, people and stories.
+I was blessed with having a great memory for places, people and stories.

 Now that’s all about me, let’s hear a little bit about you.

 2 thoughts on “There is a Fine Line Between Knowing a Lot and Being a Know-It-All”

 I am so thankful for your lackadaisical upbringing.
 It makes the world around us so much more interesting.
 Without you, I would not know what the area was like before “civization.”